-Here’s how we’re responding to Covid-19 changes, and keeping our staff, supporters, and dogs safe.
+Here’s how we’re responding to Covid-19, and keeping our staff, supporters, and dogs safe.

 We’re always here for you and your dog.
 If you need urgent support, please contact us on 0303 003 0000.
 We’ll do everything we can to help.
-Use this page to find out how coronavirus restrictions are affecting our services:
+Use this page to find out how Covid-19 is affecting our services:

 - Rehoming a dog from us

 - Dog School

 Find out how we’re making sure our workplaces and venues are Covid Secure